qmacro/stratos/docs/access.md

 ## Kubernetes deployment

 In a Kubernetes deployment using Helm, no UAA instance is deployed.
-Therefore users need to provide their own UAA to against.
+Therefore users need to provide their own UAA to authenticate against.

 The Console will start in a setup mode and users will be need to provide the following to complete the setup:
 1. UAA Endpoint